Have a Romantic Retro Weekend in Palm Springs

 Ice cream and postcard from Kreem

-8. The Palm Springs Art Museum
+9. The Palm Springs Art Museum / Forever Marilyn

-The Palm Springs Art Museum has an impressive collection of modern and contemporary art and is well worth stopping by if you or your date have any interest in art, or if you just want to escape from the heat for a while.
-It’s conveniently located just a short walk from the main drag, Palm Canyon Drive.
-Be aware that the museum is only open Thursdays through Sundays.
+The Palm Springs Art Museum has a surprisingly impressive collection of modern and contemporary art and is well worth stopping by if you or your date have any interest in art, or if you just want to escape from the heat for a while.
+With three levels and a basement, it’s larger than it seems from the outside.

 Even if you don’t want to pay for admission, you should still stroll the grounds and the free Faye Sarkowsky Sculpture Garden, a four-acre garden with 14 sculptures open during daylight hours.